jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 the EAP server.
 If a single TEAP message is fragmented into multiple TEAP packets, then the Outer TLVs in all the fragments of that message MUST be included.

+TODO: What if there is just Basic-Password-Auth, and no EAP method?

 ## EAP Master Session Key Generation